StackVista/stackstate-docs/use/stackstate-ui/perspectives/events_perspective.md

 ### Event properties

-Click on an event to display detailed information about the event in the right panel.
+Select an event to display detailed information about it in the right panel **View summary** tab.
 Events from external systems will also include links through to relevant information in the source system here:

 * **Elements** - The components and/or relations involved in the event.
 * **Event type** - A description of the event type.